asyncapi/cli/README.md

-  new       creates a new AsyncAPI file start     starts a new local instance of Studio validate  validate an AsyncAPI file generates         generate all kinds of stuff
+  new       creates a new AsyncAPI file start     starts a new local instance of Studio validate  validate an AsyncAPI file generate         generate all kinds of stuff
     types           generate all the typed models for the AsyncAPI file typescript    generate the types in TypeScript
       csharp        generate the types in C#